jac11/LFI_Hunter/README.md

  *  < -P / --password >  add the password
  *  < -R / --read >      add the name of the to read from the website true the directory traversal
  *  < -S / --shell >     connect auto reverse shell " if can read log files same like "/var/log/auth.log or /proc/sealf/envertion"
- *  < -UF / --USERFORM > if the field of username have different name so to can past in username give the field name after -UF
+ *  < -UF / --USERFORM > if the field of username have different name so to can post in username give the field name after -UF
- *  < -PF/ --PASSFORM  > if the field of password have different name so to can past in password give the fieldname after -PF
+ *  < -PF/ --PASSFORM  > if the field of password have different name so to can post in password give the fieldname after -PF
 ------------------------------------------------------------
 ### Command Agreesiv mode  :-
 ```